Lantern (Better Call Saul): Main story

 Following her car crash, (Note: As depicted in "Fall".)
-Kim Wexler's broken arm has been put in a cast.
-She returns with Jimmy to the site of the crash and Jimmy picks up her scattered papers.
-The following morning, Jimmy feels responsible for her accident because she took on a second client to help pay for their shared office space.
-Jimmy and Kim vacate their office to save money by having Kim work from home.
+Kim Wexler's broken arm is in a cast.
+She returns to the crash site with Jimmy and picks up her scattered papers.
+The following morning, Jimmy feels responsible because Kim took on a second client to help pay for their shared office space.
+Jimmy and Kim vacate their office to save money by having Kim work from home, with Francesca returning to work at the Motor Vehicle Division.

 Hector Salamanca pays Nacho Varga's father, Manuel, for use of Manuel's upholstery shop as a front for Hector's drug business.
 Manuel reluctantly takes the money to avoid retaliation.
 Nacho plans to ambush Hector but is pulled into a meeting between Hector, Gus Fring, and Juan Bolsa.
 Juan says Gus' organization will permanently handle cross-border smuggling for both Gus' operation and Hector's.
-An enraged Hector suffers a stroke.
+An enraged Hector suffers a stroke, and Gus saves his life by performing CPR.
 Following Mike's earlier advice, Nacho takes the fake capsules from Hector and replaces them with Hector's real medication.
 Gus looks at Nacho suspiciously but says nothing.

-Jimmy expects Irene Landry's friends to forgive her after she accepted the Sandpiper settlement.
-He finds they still do not trust her, because now they think she will do anything to get on their good side.
-He stages an argument with Erin Brill and "accidentally" admits to tricking Irene, vindicating her to her friends and causing her to withdraw her acceptance.
+Jimmy expects Irene Landry's friends to forgive her after she accepted the Sandpiper settlement, but finds they still do not trust her, believing she will do anything to get on their good side.
+He stages an argument with Erin Brill and "accidentally" admits to tricking Irene, vindicating her to her friends and causing her to withdraw her acceptance, but ruining his elder law practice.

 Chuck promises to abandon his lawsuit if he can stay at HHM.
-Instead, Howard presents Chuck a check for $3 million—the first installment of Chuck's buyout.
-Howard criticizes Chuck for prioritizing his vendetta against Jimmy but praises Chuck profusely as he informs HHM's employees of Chuck's immediate retirement.
+Instead, Howard presents Chuck a check for $3 million — the first installment of Chuck's buyout.
+Howard criticizes Chuck for prioritizing his vendetta against Jimmy, but praises Chuck profusely as he informs HHM's employees of Chuck's immediate retirement.
 Jimmy tries to make amends with Chuck, who retorts that Jimmy was never all that important to him.
 After Jimmy leaves, Chuck's EHS symptoms return and he destroys the walls of his house while trying to find the device that is making his electricity meter run.
 Unable to find the source, he destroys the meter in frustration.
 Five days later, (Note: As stated in "Smoke".)
-Chuck sits back in a chair and kicks his desk several times, deliberately knocking over a gas lantern and starting a fire.
+Chuck kicks his desk several times, deliberately knocking over a gas lantern and starting a fire.